terralang/terra/index.md

 Generative Programming
 ----------------------

-Terra entities such as functions, types, variables and expressions are first-class Lua values --- they can stored in Lua variables, and passed to/returned from Lua functions.
+Terra entities such as functions, types, variables and expressions are first-class Lua values --- they can be stored in Lua variables and passed to or returned from Lua functions.
 Using constructs from multi-stage programming[<sup>2</sup>](#footnote2), you can write Lua code to programmatically generate arbitrary Terra code.

 ### Multi-stage operators ###